Official Irish Republican Army: Support

 The Official IRA had relations with the Soviet Union during the Troubles.
 One Irish diplomat in Moscow once wrote that Ireland provided the Soviets with a "convenient stick with which to beat the West."
 Assistance from the Soviet Union first occurred in late 1972 when Yuri Andropov who was then the head of the KGB (later to become General Secretary of the Soviet Union) authorized weapons shipments.
 On 21 August 1972, Andropov had presented a plan known as SPLASH to the Central Committee of the Communist Party of the Soviet Union.
 It was entitled "Plan for the Operation of a Shipment of Weapons to the Irish Friends".
 Two machine guns, 70 automatic rifles, 10 Walther pistols and 41,600 cartridges were sent.
 The pistols were lubricated with West German oil and the packaging was taken from several countries around the world by KGB agents so that the weapons could not be traced back to the Soviet Union.
-The weapons were brought to Ireland using the ship known as the Reduktor.
+The weapons were brought to Ireland using a Soviet spy ship known as Reduktor.
 Official IRA members also travelled to the Soviet Union for training.
 North Korea also sent arms to the Officials and taught them with assassination techniques and bomb-making skills.
 Throughout the 1980s, at least 5,000 weapons were supplied by Soviet and North Korean officials to the OIRA.

 In July 1973, Irish Garda discovered eight cases of 17 rifles, 29,000 rounds of ammunition and about 60 pounds of gunpowder in Dublin sent to the OIRA by Canadian citizen John Patrick Murphy.
-While the Officials tried to gather help from supporters in America, there was little to no evidence such a thing happening.
+While the Officials tried to gather help from supporters in America, there was little to no evidence of such a thing happening.